What Is Career Growth and How Does It Benefit Your Organization?

 Career growth vs. career development

 While "career growth" and "career development" are related, they are different parts of an employee's career trajectory.
-The growth part has more to do with a person's big-picture goals, and the development part has more to do with what it takes to get there.
-For example, if an employee works as a receptionist but wants to work in marketing as part of their personal career growth, they may need to earn a degree in marketing as part of their career development.
-If a person works as a cashier but wants to become a store manager, they may need to hone specific skills or gain many years of experience.
+The growth part focuses on a person's big-picture goals, and the development part has more to do with what it takes to get there.
+For example, if an employee works as a receptionist but wants to move into marketing for personal career growth, they may need to earn a degree in marketing as part of their career development.
+If a person works as an IT support technician but wants to become a network engineer, they may need to earn certification and gain experience.

-Career growth is a plan filled with a strategy to get from one point to the next.
+Career growth is a plan with a strategy for moving from one point to the next.
 Career development encompasses the tasks that help a person get from one point to the next.
 Both career growth and career development benefit employees and their employers in many ways.

 Benefits of career growth for employees

 It's easy to see how career growth benefits your employees.
-Each individual's growth correlates directly to their personal goals.
+Each individual's growth directly correlates with their personal goals.
 That means focusing on growth can help employees explore their passions, earn more money, get a promotion, or gain more responsibility.

 Benchmark your talent with global skill insights